tokenika/tokenika.github.io/WarsawBlock.md

   * <u>Publish source code, not assembly</u>

-    Source code is sacred, as it captures intentions.
+    Source code is sacred, as it captures human intentions.
 As virtual machines get better, source code can be recompiled in the future.
 This opens EOS up for multiple virtual machines and upgradable smart-contracts.

 * #### What are the strong points?
   * Small yet very efficient & experienced team